osrf/docker_images/README.md

 ## [OSRF Profile](https://hub.docker.com/u/osrf/)

 The following repos are hosted under the OSRF Organization on Docker Hub.
 These images are tagged for development and advanced use cases.
-If you require extra dependencies not available from the Official Library images above, then these using these images may help save you build time during continuous integration or local development.
+If you require extra dependencies not available from the Official Library images above, then using these images may help save you build time during continuous integration or local development.

 ### [ROS ![Docker Pulls](https://img.shields.io/docker/pulls/osrf/ros.svg?label=pulls) ![Docker Stars](https://img.shields.io/docker/stars/osrf/ros.svg?label=stars)](https://hub.docker.com/r/osrf/ros/)